-FY 2022/23 Objective: Maintain membership in the network of cities and counties and be willing to implement, collaborate, and share information on jurisdictional sustainability programs across four solution areas: waste minimization, climate protection, and resilience, healthy ecosystems, and water quality and efficiency.
+FY 20232/243 Objective: Maintain membership in the network of cities and counties and be willing to implement, collaborate, and share information on jurisdictional sustainability programs across four solution areas: waste minimization, climate protection, and resilience, healthy ecosystems, and water quality and efficiency.

-• If required, complete a detailed re-assessment questionnaire to renew membership.
+- If required, complete a detailed re-assessment questionnaire to renew membership. - Coordinate with the Blue City network on any local projects or educational opportunities.